Facilitate and Foster Connections Between Subject Matter, Prior Knowledge, and Students’ Lives

-<aside> 💡 As a result of facilitating connections between the subject matter of an online or hybrid course and learners’ prior knowledge and experiences, learners will feel empowered to form meaningful connections and transfer knowledge between course content and their diverse backgrounds and experiences.
+As a result of facilitating connections between course subject matter and learners’ prior knowledge, students will feel empowered to form meaningful connections and transfer knowledge between course content and their diverse backgrounds.
+Through intentional instructional design, students can share and connect their past and future experiences and interests to specific learning outcomes.

 </aside>